Suryanandsingh/Wiki-StackOverFlow-Map/README.md

-# ChatBot

-### This is chatting API to chat with your feeling and another think likes:
+### Search From Wikipedia, StackOverFlow and GoogleMaps

 1.ask any questions which is in wikipedia.
   Ex - what is python? or tell me about python?